 Georgia surety bonds are legally binding agreements between three parties, consisting of a principal who needs the bond, an obligee who requires the principal to have the bond, and a surety company which sells the bond to the principal.
 Georgia surety bonds serve the purpose of providing a guarantee to the obligee that the principal will complete some kind of action, and will adhere to specific laws or regulations in the performance of a specified task.
 It acts as protection for the obligee that a job will be done correctly, and in the manner prescribed by that party.
 Quite often, government organizations are the obligees which require contractors to purchase bonds as a guarantee of following laws and fulfilling other performance terms of the agreement.

-How Do Surety Bond Georgia Work?
+How Surety Bonds in Georgia Work?

-Since a principal is required to get bonded in order to get the government job in question, he/she will generally search for a surety company willing to sell such a bond, and provide the financial backing for the face value of the bond.
+Since a principal is required to get bonded to get the government job in question, he/she will generally search for a surety company willing to sell such a bond, and provide the financial backing for the face value of the bond.
 In the event that the principal fails to live up to the terms specified in the bond, the obligee would have the right to make a claim against that face value amount, either for all of it or some portion.
-That money would be paid by the surety company at the time, and afterward the surety would seek to be reimbursed by the principal.
-The penalty for not fulfilling the agreement is therefore very severe for the principal, both in financial terms, as well as in loss of reputation.
+That money would be paid by the surety company at the time, and afterward, the surety would seek to be reimbursed by the principal.
+The penalty for not fulfilling the agreement is therefore very severe for the principal, both in financial terms, as well as in the loss of reputation.

 ]NFP Surety can cover all kinds of surety bonds in GA!
 Contact us today for your free quote, and get bonded in minutes.]